InfProbSciX/GPLVFs/README.md

 This is the code behind our paper:

-> Variational Gaussian Process Latent Variable Models with Normalizing Flows
+> Lalchand, V., Ravuri, A., Lawrence, N. D. (2020) _Variational Gaussian Process Latent Variable Models with Normalizing Flows_

 As an illustration, this is what a typical run looks like at the moment: